-- (i) has transferred prior to their grade 10 year for exceptional personal, social or academic reasons.
-The appeal must be accompanied by documentation from the sending school's administration and/or independent sources to confirm the exceptional reasons. - (ii) has changed residence to live with a custodial parent, or to live with a new, court-appointed legal guardian for exceptional personal reasons.
+- has transferred prior to their grade 10 year for exceptional personal, social or academic reasons.
+The appeal must be accompanied by documentation from the sending school's administration and/or independent sources to confirm the exceptional reasons.
+The student must attend the next closest school (of their choice of school system) to their home residence if remaining in the same system.
+If changing systems, the student must attend the designated school according to school board boundaries (or the closest school to the student's home residence if no school boundaries exist). - (ii) has changed residence to live with a custodial parent for exceptional personal reasons or the student has changed residence to live with a new court-appointed legal guardian for exceptional personal reasons.
 Documentation showing that there was just cause for the move must accompany the appeal.
-See Note 8 regarding proof of residence. - (iii) has transferred to remove him/herself from an abusive home environment.
+The student must attend the next closest school (of their choice of school system) to their home residence if remaining in the same system.
+If changing systems, the student must attend the designated school according to school board boundaries (or the closest school to the student's home residence if no school boundaries exist).
+See Note 9 regarding proof of residence. - (iii) has transferred to remove him/herself from an abusive home environment.
 Documentation detailing the abusive situation shall be provided by the applicant from the sending school, psychologists, social worker, medical doctor or police, as the case may be.
-(All documentation will be reviewed respecting confidentiality.) - (iv) has been forced to leave an independent school specifically due to financial hardship.
-The appeal must include the following information: documentation confirming change in tuition fees, documentation regarding family requests for bursary assistance to meet financial hardship, documentation regarding significant changes in the financial situation of the family and confirmation that the student will be attending the designated school in their home catchment area. - (v) the student was the victim of bullying and after attempts to resolve the issue, the sending school agreed that it was in the best interests of the student to transfer schools.
-On appeal, the application must be accompanied by the following information: documentation from the sending school's administration or the police, confirming the seriousness and frequency of the bullying, including a description of the incidents and dates; documentation from the sending school's administration describing the strategies put in place to resolve the bullying and the reasons the strategies did not succeed; and a letter from the sending school's administration in support of the transfer.
+(All documentation will be reviewed respecting confidentiality.)
+The student must attend the next closest school (of their choice of school system) to their home residence if remaining in the same system.
+If changing systems, the student must attend the designated school according to school board boundaries (or the closest school to the student's home residence if no school boundaries exist). - (iv) has been forced to leave an independent school specifically due to financial hardship.
+The appeal must include the following information: documentation confirming change in tuition fees; documentation regarding family requests for bursary assistance to meet financial hardship; documentation regarding significant changes in the financial situation of the family; and, confirmation that the student will be attending the designated school in their home catchment area.
+The student must attend the next closest school (of their choice of school system) to their home residence if remaining in the same system.
+If changing systems, the student must attend the designated school according to school board boundaries (or the closest school to the student's home residence if no school boundaries exist). - (v) was the victim of bullying and after attempts to resolve the issue the sending school agreed that it was in the best interests of the student to transfer schools.
+The appeal must be accompanied by the following information: documentation from the sending school's administration or the police, confirming the seriousness and frequency of the bullying, including a description of the incidents 4 and dates; documentation from the sending school's administration describing the strategies put in place to resolve the bullying and the reasons the strategies did not succeed; and a letter from the sending school's administration in support of the transfer.
+The student must attend the next closest school (of their choice of school system) to their home residence if remaining in the same system.
+If changing systems, the student must attend the designated school according to school board boundaries (or the closest school to the student's home residence if no school boundaries exist).

-Revised: June 2017 - Page 5
+Revised: July 2019 - Page 6